logpai/loghub/Apache/README.md

 ## Apache
 Apache HTTP Server (https://httpd.apache.org) is one of the most popular web servers.
 Apache servers usually generate two types of logs: access logs and error logs.
 We provide an error log for the purpose of research on anomaly detection and diagnosis.
-The log file was collected from a Linux system running Apache Web server, as part of the *[Public Security Log Sharing Site](http://log-sharing.dreamhosters.com/)* project.
-If you are interested in Apache access logs, you may find them there.
+The log file was collected from a Linux system running Apache Web server.

+For more detailed information, please visit the Public Security Log Sharing Site: http://log-sharing.dreamhosters.com.

+### Citation
+If you use this dataset from loghub in your research, please cite the following papers.
++ Jieming Zhu, Shilin He, Pinjia He, Jinyang Liu, Michael R. Lyu.
+[Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics](https://arxiv.org/abs/2008.06448).
+IEEE International Symposium on Software Reliability Engineering (ISSRE), 2023.